SmallNic/project_one/user_stories.md

 As a user, I want to create new flashcard categories As a user, I want to view scores.
-As a user, I want to exit the app and have my scores retained
+As a user, I want to exit the app and have my scores retained As a user, I want the app to allow for multiple users As a user, I want the app to prompt a user to log in to use the app As a user, I want the app to allow a user to log out